 The second conditional is one of the four main English conditionals.
-This lesson shows you how to use it correctly.
+This lesson shows you the structure, uses, and example sentence.
+After reading the lesson and taking the tests, you will be ready to use it correctly in English.
 You can find links to the exercises at the bottom of the page.

 Let’s start with the purpose.

 The second conditional is called the present unreal conditional.
 It is for hypothetical situations in the present.
 It is used to imagine, dream, and wish.

 - If I won the lottery, I would buy a house.

 - If she studied more often, she would receive better test scores.

 - I would wear the blue shoes if I were you.